Esser50K/coreui-free-angular-admin-template/README.md

 ## Documentation

-The documentation for the CoreUI Free Angularp Admin Template is hosted at our website [CoreUI](https://coreui.io/angular/)
+The documentation for the CoreUI Free Angular Admin Template is hosted at our website [CoreUI](https://coreui.io/angular/)

 ## Contributing